From a folding desk to corner tables, there is a stylish desk to help solve your work from home issues

 Never mind if all you have is a corner of a bedroom, a box room, or a small spot next to the fridge.
 These brilliant desks can be set up in tiny spaces.
 There are folding options, corner desks, or simply small tables that will help turn your family home into a comfortable work station.

-Best of all, when we return to normal life, these desks can either be stored safely or easily repurposed for general use around the home, making them well worth the investment.
+Best of all, if and when you are no longer required to work from from, these desks can either be stored safely or easily repurposed for general use around the home, making them well worth the investment.

 Swoon Ginsberg Desk